jcraigk/phishin-chatbot/README.md

 Currently, Slack and Discord are supported.
 Other platforms may be supported in the future.

-The production instance of this chatbot is hosted at [chatbot.phish.in](https://chatbot.phish.in).
+There are currently no public instances of this chatbot but feel free to host one yourself!

 Join the [Discord](https://discord.gg/KZWFsNN) to discuss development.